 In RDE Step 1, this conformity factor is set at 2.1, meaning that NOx emissions can exceed the Euro 6 limit (80mg/km) by up to 110%.
 New diesels can therefore emit up to 168mg NOx/km to meet the RDE Step 1 standard, and these will be described as ‘Euro 6d-temp’.

 RDE Step 2 involves a lower conformity factor of 1.5, meaning that NOx emissions can only exceed the Euro 6 limit by up to 50%.
 To meet this standard, new diesels must therefore emit no more than 120mg NOx/km.
 Those that do so are described as ‘Euro 6d’.

 RDE Step 2 will be mandatory for all new car types from January 2020, and for all newly registered cars from January 2021.

-How will these new tests affect vehicle taxes?
+How will these new tests affect car taxes?

-In the meantime, new vehicles that undergo the WLTP will have their CO2 emissions figures converted to ‘NEDC correlated’ figures for tax purposes, using a simulation model called ‘CO2MPAS’.
-As this is only a model-based estimate, NEDC correlated figures can be different to those for a similar vehicle tested under the NEDC.
+In the meantime, new vehicles that undergo the WLTP will have their CO2 emissions figures converted to ‘NEDC correlated’ (NEDC-c) figures for tax purposes, using a simulation model called ‘CO2MPAS’.
+As this is only a model-based estimate, NEDC-c figures can be different to those for the same vehicle tested under the NEDC.
 In fact, some estimates suggest that NEDC figures are about 10% higher than those achieved under NEDC.

 However, as RDE Step 2 will not become mandatory for new car types until January 2020, or for other newly registered cars until January 2021, relatively few are expected to meet this standard initially.
 Most people buying new diesels this year will therefore have to pay the increased VED and CCT rates.

-Download a copy of our high resolution New emissions and fuel economy tests infographic here
+Download a copy of the high resolution New emissions and fuel economy tests infographic here